 What's the realistic commission rate an SMB can negotiate to?

-Most SMBs start at 25-30%.
-With volume and negotiation, 18-22% is achievable.
-Very high-volume operators (500+ orders/month) can sometimes get to 15-18%.
+Most SMBs start at standard rates.
+With volume and negotiation, better terms may be possible.
 Don't accept the standard offer—always negotiate.

 How do I build direct ordering without a big tech budget?